scale-docs/docs/overview/index.md

 ---

 # SCALE
-> $SCALE is the governance token used on Equalizer for the Base chain.
+> $SCALE is the native token of Scale.Farm